Kernel Wealth Review

 The Specs of Kernel

-- Kernel is a private company launched in mid-2019 and based in Auckland.
+- Kernel is a private New Zealand-owned company launched in mid-2019 and based in Auckland.

 - Kernel only sells its own funds, unlike platforms such as Sharesies or InvestNow which offer third-party funds.
 All underlying investments are held by an independent custodian, meaning your money is protected should anything happen to Kernel.